drshahizan/software-engineering/materials/module4/lowyingxi/readme.md

 - The system should be able to generate reports and analytics on event metrics such as attendance rates and registration numbers.
 - The system should be able to provide data visualization tools to help users understand event data and trends.
 - The system should be able to integrate with other university systems to provide a comprehensive view of university events and activities.

+## Interview with stalkholder
+Before going for an interview with your stakeholders for developing an event management system, here are some steps you may want to take:

+- Gather information about the stakeholders: Learn as much as you can about the stakeholders and their needs.
+This will help you prepare for the interview and tailor your responses to their specific requirements.

+- Research the university's event management processes: Familiarize yourself with the university's current event management processes and systems.
+This will help you understand the stakeholders' needs and how you can contribute to the development of the system.

+- Prepare a list of questions: Prepare a list of questions to ask the stakeholders during the interview.
+This will help you gather information and ensure that you fully understand their requirements.

+- Review your qualifications: Review your qualifications and experience, and think about how they relate to the requirements of the position.
+Be prepared to discuss your relevant skills and experience during the interview.

+- Prepare a portfolio or samples of your work: If you have previous experience developing event management systems, prepare a portfolio or samples of your work to demonstrate your skills and experience.

+- Prepare a presentation: Consider preparing a presentation to demonstrate your understanding of the stakeholders' needs and how you propose to address them.
+This will help you showcase your skills and expertise, and provide a visual representation of your proposed system.

+- Practice your communication skills: Communication is an important skill for any developer, so practice presenting your ideas clearly and concisely.
+Be prepared to explain complex technical concepts in a way that non-technical stakeholders can understand.

+Here are some questions you can ask your stakeholders for developing an event management system for the university:

+- What are the current challenges you face in managing events at the university?

+- What features and functionalities do you need in the event management system to make your work easier?

+- What is the expected number of users who will use the system, and what roles will they have?

+- How do you currently track attendance and manage registration for events, and what improvements do you want to see in the new system?

+- What types of events do you currently manage, and what new types of events do you want the system to support?

+- How do you currently market and promote events, and what features do you need in the new system to improve your marketing efforts?

+- What is the budget for the event management system, and what are the cost-saving measures that can be implemented?

+- What is the timeline for the development and deployment of the event management system, and what are the critical milestones?

+- What data do you need to collect and analyze for reporting purposes, and what reports and analytics do you want to see in the system?

+- What are your security requirements, and what measures do you want to implement to ensure data privacy and protection?

+During the interview with your stakeholders for developing an event management system, here are some things you can do:

+- Listen carefully: Listen carefully to the stakeholders' requirements, concerns, and suggestions.
+Make sure you understand their needs before proposing solutions.

+- Ask questions: Ask questions to clarify requirements, identify potential issues, and gather more information.
+This will help you design a system that meets the stakeholders' needs.

+- Explain your approach: Explain your approach to developing the event management system, including how you plan to gather requirements, design the system, test it, and deploy it.

+- Demonstrate your knowledge: Demonstrate your knowledge of event management systems and your technical expertise.
+Explain how your experience and skills can benefit the stakeholders.

+- Be flexible: Be open to suggestions and feedback from the stakeholders.
+Adjust your approach and proposals based on their input.

+- Provide examples: Provide examples of your previous work and experience that are relevant to the development of the event management system.

+- Address concerns: Address any concerns or questions the stakeholders may have.
+Explain how you plan to address any issues that may arise during the development process.

+- Follow up: Follow up with the stakeholders after the interview to provide additional information or answer any questions they may have.
 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.